SonarSource/sonar-loc-count/README.md

 ![Shell Script](https://img.shields.io/badge/shell_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)

+❗️ A new code update is now available for the DevOps platforms Bitbucket Cloud and Bitbucket Data Center.
+Stay tuned for forthcoming support for other platforms.
+You can find the link to the update [here](https://github.com/emmanuel-colussi-sonarsource/sonar-golc).

 ## LoC Counting Scripts
 This is a collection of shell scripts that demonstrate how to count lines of code from repositories and/or local directories.These scripts can be used to **estimate** LoC counts that would be produced by a Sonar analysis of these projects, without having to implement this analysis.